 In multi-link bikes, the IC constantly changes for any given point in suspension travel, and the rear wheel is no longer rotating on a perfect arc like a single pivot.
-But if you were to connect that rear axle’s location at any point on its path with that ever-changing IC, the area where all those lines intersect for the entire range of travel would be the Center of Curvature (link to glossary).
+But if you were to connect that rear axle’s location at any point on its path with that ever-changing IC, the area where all those lines intersect for the entire range of travel would be the Center of Curvature.
 This is the “virtual pivot point” around which the rear wheel actually rotates (On most bikes, it’s a fairly large area).
 On most multilink bikes, the CC changes location as the rear wheel moves through travel, sometimes over an area as large as several square feet.

 Versatile.
 Smooth.
 Efficient.

 The CC serves as a tipping point in the balance of drivetrain and suspension forces and there’s a very small sweet spot in the bike’s travel where optimal pedaling and suspension characteristics are present.